david-deboer/odsutils/README.md

 The standard itself is defined is the `ods_standard.py` module (see NRAO website).
 The ODS standard is still under development and will evolve and different versions may be implemented there.
 There are currently two standards, denoted "A" and "B".
 "A" is deprecated.

-An **ODS file** is a json file with one top key (`ods_data`) containing a list of dictionaries with the parameters.
+An **ODS file** is a json file with one top key (`ods_data`) containing a list of key-value pairs with the parameters (so effectively a list of dictionaries).
 Each element in this list is an **ods_record**.

-An **ODS instance** is a list of ods_records and is handled in the `ods_instance.py` module.
+An **ODS instance** is a list of ods_records per above and is handled in the `ods_instance.py` module.
 "Instances" are named lists of ODS records, and sometimes it is helpful to have multiple in play.
 For example, when a new composite ODS file is assembled, multiple instances are created and merged.

 ODS instance(s) can be handled in the **ods_engine.py** module, which is generally the only one invoked.